Spain is enormous and most foreign visitors see four cities: Madrid, Barcelona, Seville, Granada. Spanish people see hundreds. Here’s where they go.

 1. Cudillero, Asturias

-A fishing village painted in pastel colors, terraced down a steep cove on the north coast.
+A fishing village painted in pastel colors, terraced down a Spain cove on the north coast.
 The seafood is the best in Spain and nobody outside Spain has heard of it.
 Sleep in a pension run by a 70-year-old woman who’ll feed you breakfast at 9am sharp.

 2. Albarracin, Aragon